natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chi-He%20(5th%20Regiment).md

 '''Notes:'''

-* Suspension wheels both 15 mm thick
-* Tracks are 20 mm thick.
+* Suspension wheels are both 15 mm thick, while tracks are 20 mm thick.
 * Front of turret has bolted on 25 mm armour to total up to 50 mm thick as the rest of the front.

 === Mobility ===